Kongsberg attack: Some killed in suspected archery attack in Norway - ExBulletin

 Kongsberg attack: Some killed in suspected archery attack in Norway

-The suspected assailant was using a bow and arrow, a spokesman for Norway’s southeastern police district, which includes Kongsberg, told CNN on Wednesday.
-Local police were first notified of the suspect at 6:15 p.m. local time, he added.
+The suspected assailant used a bow and arrow, a spokesman for Norway’s southeastern police district, which includes Kongsberg, told CNN on Wednesday.

-The attacker is believed to have acted alone.
-An arrest has been made and there is “no active search for more people,” Yvind Aas, Drammen county police chief, told a news conference after the attack.
+The suspect has been arrested and is believed to have acted alone.
+He has not yet been questioned, according to Yvind Aas, the Drammen county police chief.
+There is “no active search for more people,” according to Aas.

-The perpetrator “moved to a large area” while carrying out the attack, he also said.
+Speaking to the press after the attack, the police chief said authorities had not ruled out the possibility of a terrorist attack.
+“From the course of events, it is natural to consider whether this is an act of terrorism,” he said.

-“Unfortunately, we can confirm that there are some injured and some killed as a result of the action.
-The injured have been taken to hospital for treatment.
-Kongsberg municipality has been notified and has set up crisis teams to help and follow up those in need to, “said Aas.
+However, “the captured person has not been questioned, and therefore it is too early to say anything about this and what was the motivation of the person.”

-Authorities have not ruled out the possibility of a terrorist attack.
-“From the course of events, it is natural to consider whether this is an act of terrorism,” Aas said.
+The suspect moved through a “large area” during the attack and was caught at 6:47 p.m. local time, a police statement said.

-“The person arrested has not been questioned, and therefore it is too early to say anything about this and what was the motivation of the person.”
+Speaking at a news conference in Oslo, the capital, Erna Solberg, the country’s outgoing prime minister, described developments in Kongsberg as “terrible” and promised that “all necessary resources” were being put in place.

 “Because of the serious incident in Kongsberg where several people were killed and injured tonight, the police in Norway are temporarily armed,” the Norwegian Police Directorate said in a statement on Wednesday.